Rayhatron/matthewgraybosch.com/_posts/opinions/2017-02-03-political-correctness-safe-spaces-free-speech-and-right-to-not-be-offended.md

 ---
 layout: post
-title: Political Correctness, Safe Spaces, Free Speech, and the Right to Not Be Offended
+title: "Political Correctness, Safe Spaces, Free Speech, and the Right to Not Be Offended"
-description: Somebody posted a thread on Reddit asking what other people think of "PC culture".
-Here's what I think.
+description: "Somebody posted a thread on Reddit asking what other people think of 'PC culture'.
+Here's what I think."
 date: 2017-02-03 20:38:01 -0500
 categories:
   - opinions